| Real Name | Wesley Earl Craven |

 Craven was born in Cleveland, Ohio, the son of Caroline (née Miller) and Paul Eugene Craven.
 He was of English, Scottish, and German descent.[13]
 He was raised in a strict Baptist family.[14]
 From 1957 to 1963 Craven earned an undergraduate degree in English and psychology from Wheaton College in Illinois.
 During his senior year, he developed Guillain-Barré Syndrome which delayed his graduation by a few months.[15]
 After his recovery, Craven went on to get his master's degree in philosophy and writing from Johns Hopkins University.[16]

 In 1964–65, Craven taught English at Westminster College in New Wilmington, Pennsylvania, and was a humanities professor at Clarkson College of Technology (later named Clarkson University) in Potsdam, New York.[17]
-He also taught at Madrid-Waddington High School in Madrid, New York.[18]
+He also taught at Madrid–Waddington High School in Madrid, New York.[18]
 During this time, he purchased a used 16 mm film camera and began making short movies.
-His friend Steve Chapin informed him of a messenger position at a New York City film production co, where his brother, future folk-rock star Harry Chapin worked.
+His friend Steve Chapin informed him of a messenger position at a New York City film production company, where his brother, future folk-rock star Harry Chapin worked.
 Craven moved into the building where his friend Steve Chapin lived at 136 Hicks St. in Brooklyn Heights.[18]
 His first creative job in the film industry was as a sound editor.[17]

 Recalling his early training, Craven said in 1994, "Harry was a fantastic film editor and producer of industrials.
 He taught me the Chapin method [of editing]: 'Nuts and bolts!
 Nuts and bolts!
 Get rid of the shit!'"
 Craven afterwards became the firm's assistant manager, and broke into film editing with You've Got to Walk It Like You Talk It or You'll Lose That Beat (1971).[18]